enriicola/high-performance-clowns/mandelbrot/report/report.md

 Max dimension size of a thread block (x,y,z): (1024, 1024, 64)
 ...
 ```

-The _warp size_ indicates how many threads can be executed at once, in this GPU those are $32$.
-The max number of threads per blocks indicates that, at most, we can build a thread grid of $1024$ total threads.
+The warp size determines the number of threads that can be executed concurrently.
+For this GPU, that number is $32$.
+Additionally, the maximum number of threads per block is $1024$, so at most we can create a `32x32` grid.

 ### CUDA thread grid configuration